bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Important:

 * The option 4 allows you to install additional packages.
-For example: drivers, Mellanox OFED, ...
-* If you want to install these elements you must specify the package: kernel-modules
+* If you want to install drivers or Interconnect Stack (Nvidia, Mellanox OFED,...) you must use option 4 and specify the package kernel-modules.
-* Separate packages with spaces, example: kernel-modules kernel kernel-devel nvidia-cuda
+* To specify multiple packages, separate them with spaces, example: kernel-modules kernel kernel-devel nvidia-cuda
+* Precise the kernel version.

 .. code-block:: text